social-info-lab/FaX-AI/README.md

 This connection and the associated methods are detailed and evaluated in Marrying Explainable and Fair Supervised Models ([ICML SRML 21 workshop version](https://drive.google.com/file/d/1z24hITF0Xrlc_IX_rOZVZ2aigOj1hxhD/view?usp=sharing)).

-## Fairness and Explainability Hiring Example
+## Example: Fair and Explainable Hiring Automation
 Say we want to create an machine learning system to decide who our company should hire from a pool of applicants with college degrees.
 Using our company's past and, unfortunately, biased hiring history we generate training data with the following information from applicants:
 - The legibility of their resume (assuming we can objectively score this) :blue_square:
 - Whether they have a 2 year or a 4 year degree :green_square: